-IMPORTANT: DO NOT operate the engine with oil level below the "L" mark or over the "F" mark.
+IMPORTANT: DO NOT operate the engine with oil level below the "LOW" (or "ADD") mark or over the "FULL" mark.

 5.1.2 Clean engine air cooling system.

 - a) Stop engine and wait for all moving parts to stop.
 Remove ignition key or spark plug wire(s). - b) Clean all debris from engine air intake screen and from around engine shrouding.